Holidays

 Drop spoonfuls of pumpkin cookie dough onto a baking sheet, then add a dollop of cheesecake mixture on top of each.
 Swirl gently with a toothpick or knife and bake at 350°F (175°C) for 12-15 minutes.

-Pecan pie bars are a delightful and convenient way to enjoy the classic flavors of pecan pie in a cookie bar format.
-These treats feature a buttery crust topped with a rich, caramelized pecan filling.
+Pecan pie bars deliver the sticky, nutty flavor of a full pecan pie with a fraction of the effort.
+The tender crust and caramelized pecan topping make them a natural fit for any Thanksgiving cookie tray.
 To prepare, start by baking a crust made from 1 1/2 cups of flour, 1/2 cup of sugar and 1/2 cup of cold butter at 350°F (175°C) for 10-12 minutes.

-Cranberry white chocolate chip cookies are a festive and flavorful addition to your Thanksgiving cookies.
+Cranberry white chocolate chip cookies balance tart berries with sweet, creamy chocolate.
+They brighten up the tray and add a festive flavor that still feels familiar.
 Start by creaming together 1 cup of butter with 1 cup of brown sugar and 1/2 cup of granulated sugar until smooth.
 Beat in 2 eggs and 1 teaspoon of vanilla extract.

 In another bowl, whisk 2 1/2 cups of flour with 1 teaspoon of baking soda and a pinch of salt.
 Gradually blend the dry ingredients into the wet mixture, then fold in 1 cup of dried cranberries and 1 cup of white chocolate chips.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.

 Brown butter toffee cookies are a rich and decadent treat that elevates your Thanksgiving cookies with their deep, nutty flavor.
+They’re rich without being overwhelming and add a warm, toffee snap that fits right into November baking.
 To make them, start by browning 1 cup of butter in a saucepan over medium heat, stirring frequently until it turns a golden brown and releases a nutty aroma.
 Let the butter cool slightly.

 In a bowl, cream together the browned butter with 1 cup of granulated sugar and 1 cup of packed brown sugar until smooth.
 Beat in 2 eggs and 1 teaspoon of vanilla extract.
 In another bowl, whisk 2 1/2 cups of flour with 1 teaspoon of baking soda and a pinch of salt.